abinthomas15/bootstrap-tutorials/README.md

   Its not taking the value of the default html, but it i taking the value of the parent element

   Bootstrap uses rem and ems to get more responsive web site

+### CLASSES
+* display-1
+* dispaly-2
+* display-3
+* display-4
+These tags are used to get the differnet displays in the browser

+* text-sm-right -> align right to smaller screens
+* text-md-right -> align right to medium screens
+* text-lg-right -> align right to larger screens
+* text-xl-right -> align right to extra large screens

+* d-inline -> block to Inline
+* d-block  -> inline to block
+* d-inline-block -> to inline block elements
+*
+*
+*